chinoio/chino-java/README.md

 you have to create a new LoggedUser variable and then you can access the ACCESS_TOKEN

 ###HelloWorldDocument
-To create a simple Document follow those steps:
+To create a simple Document follow these steps:

 -Create a ChinoAPI variable with your  `customer_id` and `customer_key` `ChinoAPI chino = new ChinoAPI(<host_url>, <customer_id>, <customer_key>)`